moskomule/moskomule/README.md

-### Hello World!
+### About!

-I'm Ryuichiro Hataya, a PhD student at UTokyo.
+I'm Ryuichiro Hataya, a PhD student at UTokyo/RA at RIKEN AIP.
+I am interested in Weakly-supervised Deep Learning.

 ### News